espanso/hub/packages/quick-translate/0.1.0/README.md

 ## Usage

-Type `:trans` to open the form and then enter your to and from languages and the text you want to translate.
+Type `::trans` to open the form and then enter your to and from languages and the text you want to translate.
 The translated text will be outputted.